 Our graduating CTE students take the skilled trades they’ve learned and apply them in the local workforce after graduation, helping meet the demand of the local economy.
 This week, DCMO BOCES helped celebrate this important milestone with a signing ceremony at the Alan D. Pole campus in Norwich.
 Employers, family, teachers and administrators from both DCMO BOCES and students’ home schools gathered and watched as 26 students signed certificates commemorating their agreement to begin their careers with 11 different employers or trade unions.
 Local businesses were recognized for providing internships, shadowing, co-op experiences, field trips, and job opportunities.
 Attendees were welcomed by Jennifer Lawrence, Director of CTE at DCMO BOCES, and closing remarks were by Pole Campus Principal Ryan DeMars.
 Refreshments were prepared by students in the Culinary Arts program.
 We are so proud of our CTE students accomplishments, and look forward to their continuing contribution to our region!
 Here are some photos from Wednesday's signing ceremony.

-11 days ago, DCMO BOCES News
+about 2 months ago, DCMO BOCES News

 bella bella signees